For a dementia-friendly home

 Suggestions for making the home safe and ‘dementia friendly’ can come from a variety of sources.
 Review lists and choose what works best in your situation.

-In addition, both Canadian and US website offer suggestions.
-Links to their pages are shown just below.
+In addition, Canadian govt website and US govt website offer suggestions regarding home safety.
 Browse to find what matches your caregiving needs.

 There are many more suggestion lists provided by commercial groups online, and you can find by searching ” safe home dementia.”